Link409c/Probability-and-Applied-Stats/src/Mini_Coding_Projects/Extravagance/README.txt

-This program was written as a practical test of the Stats Library Program methods, applying Binomial Distribution to a concept that is interesting and useful for my hobby of the Yu-Gi-Oh card game.
+This program was written as a practical test of the Stats Library Program methods, applying what we have learned so far to a concept that is interesting and useful for my hobby of the Yu-Gi-Oh card game.
 A version of this program already exists and is accessible through a website, but I currently do not know of a app-based alternative.
 For those of you reading this who do not play the Yu-Gi-Oh Card game, let me explain some simple concepts that drive the usefulness of